ChihuaWu/OnlineNewsPopularity/README.md

 # OnlineNewsPopularity

 ## Introduction
-The original work is a school project that helps us to be more familiar with algorithms and analytical skills.
+The work is a school project that helps us to be more familiar with algorithms and analytical skills.
 The project cannot be completed without the teamwork.
 Thank you all my teammates, especially Josh Wilder.
-The original work is conducted by JMP software.
-In this repository, I will try to duplicated the works by a powerful tool, Python.
+We used JMP software to do all the work.
+In this repository, it will mainly focus on the methods instead of tool.
 And I'll demonstrate other techniques to extrat more information from the data.
-Please don't hesitate to point out any mistakes or grammer.
-I'm happy to correct them and have a dicussion.
+More details can be found in the pdf file.
+Please don't hesitate to leave your comments and ideas.

 ## Data Introduction